 Premature Labour and Low Birth Weight

 There is evidence that indicates that IVF marginally increases the chances of premature labour, resulting in a low birth weight for your baby.
 On Cloudnine, our suite of avant-garde technologies is equipped to successfully handle premature babies, gently nurturing them from strength to strength.

 IVF stimulates ovaries through injectable fertility drugs, such as human chorionic gonadotropin, to induce ovulation.
-If administered in large quantities, these medications can cause ovarian hyperstimulation syndrome, a condition where ovaries become inflamed and painful.
-Every IVF procedure created on Cloudnine is made keeping a guest’s medical condition and general wellbeing in mind.
+If administered in large quantities, these medications can cause ovarian hyperstimulation syndrome, a condition where ovaries become enlarged and painful.
+Every IVF procedure created on Cloudnine is made keeping a guest’s medical condition and general well-being in mind.
 Our treatments are gentle, yet powerful.